Life and Relationship

 Couples already married can renew their contract every few years, making adjustments when agreeable to both which represent their present relationship needs.
 These contracts will evolve as their needs evolve.
 Many of the exercises presented in this book will aid this process.

 A relationship needs to be kept fresh and alive.
 One way is for the partners to share various types of common activities.
 One basic common activity is bringing up children and everything that encompasses.
-Other possibilities might be attending classes, lectures or cultural events together, playing games, going for walks, working on some business or creative project together, singing, dancing, traveling or even reading together, and of course, expressing love to each other physically.
+Other possibilities might be attending classes, lectures or cultural events together, playing games, going for walks, working on some business or creative projects together, singing, dancing, traveling, or even reading together, and of course, expressing love to each other physically.

-In these mind and body stimulating activities, we are brought into deeper contact and have new and interesting subjects about which to think and communicate.
+In this mind and body stimulating activities, we are brought into deeper contact and have new and interesting subjects about which to think and communicate.
 This is much preferable to limiting our time together to watching television.
 On the other hand, we need to respect each other’s unique individuality and should not try to force the other to believe what we do, or pressure him or her into some activity in which he or she is not interested.
 However, we all have everything to gain by being open and experimental about life, allowing ourselves to try out new experiences and activities.
 Thus, there is mutual growth and enrichment.

 Keep learning and growing

 Learning and loving are the two reasons for which we have incarnated into these bodies.
 When we stop learning or loving, our life is less meaningful.
-The purpose of life is to evolve in our wisdom, love, inner peace, selflessness and creative abilities.
-Getting stuck and refusing to grow is the surest way to destroy the harmony in a relationship.
+The purpose of life is to evolve in our wisdom, love, inner peace, selflessness, and creative abilities.
+Getting stuck and refusing to grow is the surest way to destroy harmony in a relationship.